Do You Have The Right To Plead Not Guilty When Your Lawyer Disagrees?

 Directly contradicting his client's instructions, he suggested that McCoy suffered from diminished mental capacity and should therefore only be convicted of second-degree murder.
 But as the prosecutor would soon explain to the jury, that defense was legally unavailable to McCoy because Louisiana only allows a diminished capacity argument if the defendant has pleaded not guilty by reason of insanity.
 It was one of many mistakes English appears to have made during the trial.

 Throughout the trial, McCoy kept interrupting his lawyer's concessions of guilt, even trying to fire him.
-In 2012, the jury ultimately sentenced McCoy to death, and the question Wednesday is whether he was denied assistance of counsel.
+In 2012, the jury ultimately sentenced McCoy to death, and the question Wednesday was whether he was denied assistance of counsel.

-On one side is McCoy's new lawyer, who will tell the court that when a criminal defendant refused to plead guilty and instead insists on requiring the state to prove his guilt beyond a reasonable doubt, the lawyer is not free to disregard that decision.
+On one side is McCoy's new lawyer, who says that when a criminal defendant refused to plead guilty and instead insists on requiring the state to prove his guilt beyond a reasonable doubt, the lawyer is not free to disregard that decision.
 The Constitution guarantees the right to counsel, and McCoy essentially argues that the Constitution doesn't condition that right on agreeing to the major decisions your lawyer urges.

 On the other side, the state of Louisiana argues that when a lawyer and his client have irreconcilable differences, the client has a choice — represent himself or cede the strategy for the trial to his lawyer.
 Because McCoy did not try to fire his lawyer until just days before the trial, the state contends that he had let the lawyer dictate legal strategy.